Before starting the manufacturing stage, here are some basic technical points.

 The diameter of a hole on a watch strap is on average 1.5 to 2 mm.

-The spacing between each hole is 7mm (center to center).
+The spacing between each hole is 7 mm (center to center).

 A tool that can help you make watch strap holes:

-How to make watch strap loops?
+How do you make the watch strap loops?

-For example, if our watch strap has a thickness of 2 mm and a width of 16 mm: (4x2) + (2x16) = 40 mm
+For example, if our watch strap is 2 mm thick and 16 mm wide: (4 x 2) + (2 x 16) = 40 mm

 ![]() |